danielsaraivaleite/RefutationTheoremProver/README.md

 ```
 java -jar "RefutationProof.jar" <filename>
 ```
-<filename> is a plan-text file containg in each line a clausal form.
+- <filename> is a plan-text file containg in each line a clausal form.
 Last clause must be the negated conclusion (the opposite of what we want to prov).

--Variables are are allowed and must start with a **Capital letter**.
+- Variables are are allowed and must start with a **Capital letter**.

 - relations are allowed.
 Example relation(a, b).